dandavison/delta/README.md

 ## Supported languages and themes
 To list the supported languages and color themes, use `delta --list-languages` and `delta --list-theme-names`.
 To see a demo of the color themes, use `delta --list-themes`.

-delta uses the same mechanisms as [bat](https://github.com/sharkdp/bat#adding-new-syntaxes--language-definitions) for locally adding custom color themes and support for new languages: please see the [bat](https://github.com/sharkdp/bat#adding-new-syntaxes--language-definitions) documentation.
+To add your own custom color theme, or language, please follow the instructions in the Customization section of the [bat documentation](https://github.com/sharkdp/bat/#customization): delta automatically recognizes your custom bat themes and languages.
 You will need to install bat in order to run the `bat cache --build` command.

 The languages and color themes that ship with delta are those that ship with bat.
 So, to propose a new language or color theme for inclusion in delta, it would need to be a helpful addition to bat, in which case please open a PR against bat.